 The Social Innovation Fund provided the fuel to accelerate our efforts and helped unite the philanthropic community together around middle grades success.

-- The first program begins this summer, with all five programs in place and operating by the start of the 2015-16 school year.
+The first program began, with all five programs in place and operating by the start of the 2015-16 school year.